Archdeacon of Macclesfield

 The Archdeacon of Macclesfield is a senior ecclesiastical officer within the Diocese of Chester.
 As such she or he is responsible for the disciplinary supervision of the clergy within its six rural deaneries: Bowdon, Congleton, Knutsford, Macclesfield, Mottram, Nantwich, Chadkirk, Cheadle and Stockport.

 The archdeaconry of Macclesfield was created from the Chester archdeaconry on 21 September 1880 (the Diocese of Liverpool having been created from the Liverpool archdeaconry earlier that year).
-The current incumbent is Ian Bishop.